webuild-consortium/architecture/adr/EUBW-attestation-format.md

 ## Decision

 Define W3C VCDM 2.0 as the preferred attestation format for the EUBW.

-Allow the use case owner to select the most suitable attestation format for their use case.
+Allow the use case owners to define the mandatory and optional attestation formats depending on the specific needs of their use cases.

+Testing (ITB) needs to be conducted for all mandatory and optional attestation formats.

 ## Consequences

+**What becomes easier?**

 The range of supported use cases and ecosystems will increase significantly.

 Reusing existing global vocabularies will improve cross-border interoperability and streamline the process of negotiating semantics across Europe, particularly with regard to finding common solutions to the different legal requirements of EU member states.

 W3C provides a mature set of recommendations regarding verifiable credentials.
-Reusing existing standards will significantly reduce the specification effort and improve the quality of the solution.
+Reusing these standards will significantly reduce the specification effort, provide a mature conceptual foundation, ensure clear separation of credential meta data and domain specific subject claims, achieve semantic interoperability and improve the quality of the solution.

-What will become more difficult?
+**What will become more difficult?**

 Supporting different attestation formats can result in extra mapping.
 Therefore, it is recommended that the preferred attestation format for EUBW (VCDM2.0) is used to avoid extra mapping between formats.

 JSON-LD adds additional semantic information to JSON data (`@context`, `@id` and `@type`).
-While this can introduce unnecessary complexity for simple data, it improves semantic alignment.
+While this can introduce additional complexity for simple data, it improves semantic alignment and avoids extra mapping between local defined vocabularies.
 The use case owner should carefully select the most suitable attestation format, striking a balance between simplicity and interoperability.

 An interoperability profile based on existing standards (e.g. supported proof mechanisms, credential status methods, DID methods, etc.) should be defined to reduce complexity and testing effort.
-Testing (ITB) needs to be conducted for all selected attestation formats.

 ## Advice